BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 #### Note: Our estimate for this task was 40 minutes.
 The average time of the participants was 51 minutes.

-7. How easy was to change the Hyperty functionality?
+7. How easy was it to change the Hyperty functionality?

   ![4-7](./Figures/Evaluation/4-7.png)